ajaygunalan/newWebsite/content/projects/asimov/index.md

 ---
 title: Humanoid
-decription: Developed a service robot at Asimov Robotics for a private bank in India, utilizing advanced hardware and software technologies for interactive tasks and navigation.
+decription: "Developed a service robot at Asimov Robotics for a private bank in India, utilizing advanced hardware and software technologies for interactive tasks and navigation."
 cover:
     image: "/newWebsite/projects/asimov.jpg"
 ---